Part of the Kubota Repair Manuals.

 |---|---|---|

-| Safety | 6-10 | Working Precautions, Preparing For Emergencies, Working Cautions, Starting Machine Safely, Preventing Fires, Preventing Acid Burns, Avoiding High Pressure Fluid |
+| Safety | 6-10 | Working Precautions, Preparing for Emergencies, Working Cautions, Starting Machine Safely, Preventing Fires, Preventing Acid Burns, Avoiding High Pressure Fluid |

-| Editor Information | 39 | Editor, Address, Phone, Fax, E-mail, Kubota Corporation, Printed in Japan |
+| Editor Information | 39 | Editor, Address, Phone, Fax, E-Mail, Kubota Corporation, Printed in Japan |

 Quick Reference Specifications